Search field

 The input text contains the characters used to filter a list.
 Ideally, the list is filtered in real time as each character is typed.

 The trailing accessory is optional and provides alternative methods to enter text.
-The default accessory is a microphone button.
+The default accessory is a camera button.

 The trailing accessory is replaced with a clear button by default when the field is focused and receives one or more characters.